awsdocs/aws-transfer-user-guide/doc_source/API_WorkflowDetail.md

 # WorkflowDetail<a name="API_WorkflowDetail"></a>

-Specifies the workflow ID for the workflow to assign and the execution role used for executing the workflow\.
+Specifies the workflow ID for the workflow to assign and the execution role that's used for executing the workflow\.

 ## Contents<a name="API_WorkflowDetail_Contents"></a>